 and

-ENRON
+ENRON COMPRESSION SERVICES COMPANY

-THIS AGREEMENT, dated as of the _____ day of ___________ 2000, by and between CONTINENTAL DIVIDE ELECTRIC COOPERATIVE, INC. (“Seller”), a cooperative corporation organized and existing under the New Mexico Rural Electric Cooperative Act, and ENRON (“Consumer”), a corporation organized and existing under the laws of the State of ___________________ and qualified to do business in the State of New Mexico (sometimes hereinafter referred to individually as “Party” and collectively as the “Parties”).
+THIS AGREEMENT, dated as of the _____ day of ___________ 2000, by and between CONTINENTAL DIVIDE ELECTRIC COOPERATIVE, INC. (“Seller”), a cooperative corporation organized and existing under the New Mexico Rural Electric Cooperative Act, and ENRON COMPRESSION SERVICES COMPANY (“Consumer”), a corporation organized and existing under the laws of the State of Delaware and qualified to do business in the State of New Mexico (sometimes hereinafter referred to individually as “Party” and collectively as the “Parties”).

 WITNESSETH: